amasini90/covid19-IT/README.md

 # covid19-IT
-Code to display the Italian percentage of new covid19 cases for a given timespan, relative to new daily tests, as well as the number of people in intensive care unit (ICU) or generally hospitalized with less severe symptoms.
+Code to display the Italian percentage of new covid19 cases for a given timespan, relative to new daily tests, as well as the percentage variation of people in intensive care unit (ICU) or generally hospitalized with less severe symptoms.
 The code reads the data from the official GitHub of the Italian government and nicely displays the relevant quantities.

 # Prerequisites
 * Numpy (`pip install numpy`)
 * Pandas (`pip install pandas`)
 * Matplotlib (`pip install matplotlib`)
+* Tqdm (`pip install tqdm`)

 # Syntax and Usage
 Simply run the script with